 And the list can go on.
 It’s also best to get some good quality pictures to help you understand the condition of the guitar.
-If it is only strings that need to be changed that’s easy.
+If it’s only strings that need to be changed, that’s easy.
 But if the neck is warped when it arrives, that could be a problem!

-One of the things that buyers seem to be surprised about when the guitar arrives is the set up condition.
-It is very possible that it won’t need one when it gets to you, this is true.
-But it is very possible that it will.
+One of the things that buyers seem to be surprised about when the brand-new guitar arrives is the set-up condition.
+It’s very possible that it won’t need one when it gets to you, this is true.
+But it’s very possible that it will.

 If that is all in place, the odds of having a great experience are better than in person deals.
-But it all comes down to protecting our hard earned money by some good old research.
-I hope you enjoy your new guitar!
+But it all comes down to protecting our hard-earned money by some good old research.
+I hope you enjoy your new acoustic or electric guitar!

 What’s the best way to buy a guitar?